tkrisztin/downscalr/README.md

       ## install.packages("devtools")
       devtools::install_github("tkrisztin/downscalr", ref="HEAD", repos = "http://cran.us.r-project.org")

-      # install the downscalr package with vignette (note: this may take a couple minutes since some computing is required to render the vignette).
+      # install the downscalr package with vignette
+      # (note: this may take a couple minutes since some computing is required to render the vignette).
       ## install.packages(c("devtools", "knitr", "rmarkdown"))
       devtools::install_github("tkrisztin/downscalr", ref="HEAD", build_vignettes = TRUE, repos = "http://cran.us.r-project.org")

 # Running downscalr

-If you have have followed the install instructions with vignette above, you can view the step by step tutorial via the following command in R:
+If you have have followed the install instructions with vignette above, you can view a step by step tutorial via the following command in R:

       browseVignettes("downscalr")